Life Insurance Calculator

 How do you calculate the cost of life insurance?

-Calculating life insurance premiums can be complex, because what you’ll pay could change based on factors such as the type of insurance you take out, the extent of your cover and the insurance provider you choose, as well as your medical history and if you are, or have previously, smoked.
-Your occupation is another typical factor that may influence your premiums.
-Canstar’s calculator could help you get started, as it highlights some of the key elements you may wish to consider.
+Calculating life insurance premiums can be complex.
+What you will be charged is based on factors such as the type of insurance, the extent of your cover and the insurance provider you choose, as well as your medical history and if you are or were a smoker.
+Your occupation and hobbies – like competing in extreme sports or potentially dangerous activities – are factors that may also influence your premiums.
+Canstar’s life insurance calculator could help you get started, as it highlights some of the key elements you may wish to consider.
 You can also compare life insurance with Canstar.

 Keep in mind that pricing for life insurance will vary depending on a range of factors, including whether you opt for stepped premiums or level premiums.
 According to Moneysmart, here are the key differences between the two:

-• stepped premiums — recalculated at each policy renewal, usually increasing each year based on the higher chance of a claim as you age
+- Stepped premiums are recalculated with each policy renewal, and usually increase each year based on the higher chance of a claim as you age.

-• level premiums — charge a higher premium at the start of the policy, but changes to cost aren’t based on your age so increases happen more slowly over time
+- Level premiums are a higher premium charged at the start of the policy, with changes to the cost typically coming from administration fees, rather than changes to your age.
+This usually means increases happen more slowly over time.

 What is a pre-existing condition for life insurance?

-When you apply for life insurance, make sure you read the fine print and be honest with your insurance provider about any pre-existing conditions you have.
-Typical conditions, ailments and illnesses that might be considered a pre-existing medical condition include asthma, cancer, depression, diabetes, high blood pressure, heart disease, kidney or liver disease, certain mental health conditions, or a stroke.
+When you apply for life insurance, make sure you read the fine print and be honest with your insurance provider about any pre-existing conditions that you have.
+Typical conditions, ailments and illnesses that might be considered include asthma, cancer, depression, diabetes, high blood pressure, heart disease, kidney or liver disease, certain mental health conditions, or a stroke.

 Does insurance cover old age?